Frequently asked questions

 While importing issues, you can provide comma separated values for parent or project column, that way you would be able to generate sub-task for multiple tickets or create same issues under multiple projects.
 But you cannot use both the features together.
 Multiple values are allowed only in parent or in project field.

 By default, JA doesn't allow to add worklog on closed tickets.
-But you can configure this behaviour, go to Setting > General > Worklog [Tab] and check the checkbox "Worklog for closed tickets".
+But you can configure this behavior, go to Setting > General > Worklog [Tab] and check the checkbox "Worklog for closed tickets".
 Enabling this would let you to add worklog on closed tickets.
-Note: This option would work only if Jira is configured to allow this behaviour.
+Note: This option would work only if Jira is configured to allow this behavior.

 From calendar view you can easily copy worklogs by two different ways.
 One by right clicking on the event and click on the copy menu which will open worklog popup where you can provide date and time of target worklog.
 Second option is even quicker and easier, just press the Alt key and drag and drop the worklog where you want it to be copied.